FabricioRocha/flexframe/README.md

 The order in which children are added is preserved.
 The flexframe "start", from which its children will be laid out, can be configured with Tk anchor values `nw` (default, top left), `sw` (bottom left), `ne` (top right) or `se` (bottom right).
 The block of children can be optionally centered in the flexframe.

 Each child is given a "parcel" of space equal in height and width to the largest of its siblings.
-About how children occupy their parcels, Tk anchors can be set to determine how each children "sticks" to the sides of the given space.
+About how children occupy their parcels, Tk anchors can be set to determine how each child "sticks" to the sides of the given space.
 The flexframe allows the configuration of a "sticky" strategy to be applied to all its children ("news" by default).

 ![screenshot 3](docs/images/flexframe-3.png)